Yvand/hugo-LDAPCP/content/docs/usage/install.md

   try
   {
-      # Method Publish.GacRemove() removes the assembly from the GAC if it exists (for update scenarios)
+      # Method Publish.GacRemove() removes the assembly from the GAC if it exists (it is needed for update scenarios)
       $existingAssembly = [System.Reflection.Assembly]::Load("ldapcp, Version=1.0.0.0, Culture=neutral, PublicKeyToken=80be731bc1a1a740").Location
       $publish.GacRemove($existingAssembly)
       Write-Host "Assembly $existingAssembly successfully removed."
   } catch {}

-  # Adds assembly to the GAC
+  # Add the assembly to the GAC
   $publish.GacInstall("C:\LDAPCP-wsp-unzipped\ldapcp.dll")
   Write-Host "Assembly was successfully added to the GAC."
   ```

-- Restart the IIS service and the SharePoint timer service (SPTimerV4).
+- Restart the IIS service and the SharePoint timer service (SPTimerV4):
+`Restart-Service W3SVC; Restart-Service SPTimerV4`

 ## Enable the claims provider